facebook/zstd/zstd_compression_format.md

 keeping track of already used bits.

-Reading the last `maxBits` bits, it's then possible to compare extracted value to the prefix codes table, determining the symbol to decode and number of bits to discard.
+Reading the last `maxBits` bits, it's then possible to compare extracted value to decoding table, determining the symbol to decode and number of bits to discard.

 The process continues up to reading the required number of symbols per stream.
-If a bitstream is not entirely and exactly consumed, hence reaching exactly its beginning position with all bits consumed, the decoding process is considered faulty.
+If a bitstream is not entirely and exactly consumed, hence reaching exactly its beginning position with _all_ bits consumed, the decoding process is considered faulty.